Azure/terraform-azurerm-lz-vending/modules/subscription/README.md

 ### <a name="output_subscription_id"></a> [subscription\_id](#output\_subscription\_id)

-Description: The subscription\_id is the id of the newly created subscription.
+Description: The subscription\_id is the id of the newly created subscription, or that of the supplied var.subscription\_id.
+Value will be null if `var.subscription_id` is blank and `var.subscription_alias_enabled` is false.

 ### <a name="output_subscription_resource_id"></a> [subscription\_resource\_id](#output\_subscription\_resource\_id)

 Description: The subscription\_resource\_id output is the Azure resource id for the newly created subscription.
+Value will be null if `var.subscription_id` is blank and `var.subscription_alias_enabled` is false.

 <!-- markdownlint-enable -->